top of page

 Ewe Lambs

-Ewe lambs are born on pasture in May and ready to breed around December.
+Ewe lambs are born on pasture in April and ready to breed around November.
 Ewe lambs are available for purchase and pick-up after weaning, which is usually August.

 Breeding Ram Lambs